Thengal Kachari people

 The Thengal Kachari people are an indigenous ethnic group of Assam, India.
-They are manily concentrated in the Jorhat, Golaghat, North Lakhimpur, Nagaon and Karbi Anglong districts.
+They are a part of greater Bodo-Kachari family.
+They are mainly concentrated in the Jorhat, Golaghat, North Lakhimpur, Nagaon and Karbi Anglong districts.Their traditional festival is "Tora Chira" bihu.
+They commonly known as "Kachari" people.

 Etymology

-There are different theories regarding the origin of the term Thengal.
+There are different theories regarding the origin of the term "Thengal".
 As per the census of India, 1891, the Thengal kacharis derive their name from an ancestor who is said to have ascended to heaven leg foremost.
-But according to Jogeswar Borah, earlier the Thengals used to wear a pantaloon called "Thenga" from which the name has been derived.
+But according to Thengalratna Dr. Jogeswar Borah, earlier the Thengals used to wear a pantaloon called "Thenga" from which the name has been derived.

-They are also called as 'Rupowal' from their traditional occupation as silver washers.
+They are also called as 'Rupowal' from their traditional occupation as silver washers in the Ahom rule.
 However, some people in recent time don't prefer this term.

 History

 Historical accounts on Thengals are very scarce.
-According to Hiteswar Borbaruah, some Sonowals used to procure silver in the Dhansiri river and were called Thengals or Rupowal.
+According to Hiteswar Borbaruah, some Kacharis used to procure silver in the Dhansiri river and were called Thengals or Rupowal.
 But earlier they were known by the name "Rupiya thakur".

 Culture

 Thengal kachari is a functional group that were silver washers by profession during the Ahom rule.
 They practice endogamy and reported to be inhabiting the eastern portion of the Brahmaputra valley.
-They are advanced Hindus than the Sonowal Kacharis, but indulge in forbidden food and drink.
-They do not worship or sacrifice to idols.
-Various animistic practices are still prevalent.
-And they engage a brahmin in marriage, but with the advent of Ekasarna Vaishnavism this practice has declined.
+They are essentially devotees of Lord Shiva.
+They also worship or sacrifice to the elements of nature more than idols.
+Various animistic practices are still prevalent.They engage a brahmin in marriage, but with the advent of "Ekasarna Vaishnavism", this practice has declined by a part of them.

 Clans

 Thengals have twenty one exogamous clans each of which was formed according to various occupations.
-They are 1.
-Hajowal, 2.
-Manikial, 3.
-Muktal or Mukutial, 4.
-Durrungial, 5.
-Dalangiyal, 6.
-Sakuriyal, 7.
-Haigiyal or Sargial, 8.
-Xukrial, 9.
-Hogral, 10.
-Biyagharal, 11.
-Kumral or Kumarial, 12.
-Dekral or Dhekiyal, 13.
-Nangal, 14 Lathiyal, 15.
-Neguriyal, 16.
-Dinkgiyal, 17.
-Dhuliyal, 18.
-Formal, 19.
-Ejmal, 20.
-Mekheliyal.
-Marriage within the same clan is strictly prohibited.
+They are:

 Language

 The language of Thengals is Assamese.
-However, there are some phonetic variations in their speech due to their Tibeto-burman background.
-According to Nanda Bora, the language of Thengal and Sonowal Kacharis is actually Assamese.
+However, there are some phonetic variations in their /ch due to their Tibeto-burman background.
+According to Nan/ora, the language of/ngal and Sonowal Kacharis is actually Assamese.
 In the past, their language was under the Boro-Garo languages but the circulation of the language is no more present.
 At present their mother tongue is Assamese.